b2etw/reactive-coroutine-performance-test/README.md

 # Reactive X Coroutine X Performance Test
-* We use Kotlin with six popular Java HTTP Server Side Applications to compare its performance on specific cases.
+* We use Kotlin with popular HTTP Server Side Applications to compare its performance on specific cases.
 * Comparing its performance on CPU, Network IO or Disk intensive cases.

 # Target